StarAgile

 Earned value analysis is another name for the earned value method technique.
 A project management professional can assess how much work has been done on a project using this method.
 The Earned value analysis makes it easy to gauge the project's success based on its level of advancement.

-The project manager can, therefore, forecast the overall cost of a project and its completion date using the measured progress.
+The project manager can, therefore, forecast the overall cost of a project, keep eye on components of cost of project and its completion date using the measured progress.
 The Budgeted Cost of Worked Performed, or BCWP, is often mentioned when the phrase "earned value" is used.
 The project manager can compute the project's efficiency indices using this value.

 Additionally, it reveals how the project is developing compared to what was initially planned.
 Earned value analysis offers an estimate for the budgeted cost and the actual cost for work that has been completed.
 The difference between these figures reveals if the project is on schedule, allowing for the early identification of variations that could signify project problems.